 St. Hilda’s Church, Egton is one of five churches in the United Benefice of Middle Esk Moor.
 The other churches in the Benefice are at Goathland, Grosmont, Glaisdale and Lealholm.
-At this stage of the Covid pandemic and as we currently have no incumbent, our services, in general, are combined benefice services rotating around the benefice.
+At present we hold combined benefice Holy Communion services rotating around the benefice.

 The village of Egton appears in the Domesday Book as ‘Egetune’.
 Although the present St. Hilda’s Church is comparatively new, there has been a Church of St. Hilda in Egton for over 800 years.